shaivi04/shaivi04/README.md

 # Hi there!
-Wassup?

 I'm Shaivi, an **ECE AI student** at **Indira Gandhi Delhi Technical University for Women**, a tech enthusiast exploring everything **AI & Python**.

-When not coding, I'm probably:
+When I’m not training models or debugging (read: staring at error logs existentially), you’ll find me:
-🎶 Vibing to music
+🎵 Vibing to music
 🖌️ Creating art
 💃 Dancing like nobody's watching
-😂 Scrolling through memes (duh)
+😂 Deciphering life—one meme at a time

 Always up for **cool AI projects, deep tech convos, and a good cup of coffee** ☕✨.
 <!--